stianjsu/messeption/readme.md

 - The project is built with Maven and configured for Gitpod

-- The Maven plugin Jacoco is used for showing test-coverage of source code.
+- The Maven plugin Jacoco is used for showing test-coverage of source code

 - The project use a 'modular' approach for organising files